ipld/go-datalark/docs/constructors.md

 Map types can be constructed with positional arguments.
 Each argument in this case must be a map or starlark dict itself (or interpretable as one -- so a struct can be used, for example!).
+(If more than one positional argument is present, they are merged -- and the later values dominate, in case of key collision.)

 List types can be constructed with positional arguments.
 Each argument becomes a member of the list.